OBS Noise Gate Settings

 What is a Good Noise Gate Threshold OBS?

-The best noise gate close threshold for OBS should be above your regular noise volume of your environment (minus background noise).
+The best noise gate close threshold for OBS should be above the regular noise volume of your environment (minus background noise).
 An excellent noise gate should have an open threshold just above your standard voice input for better audio.

 How to Make a Good Noise Gate in OBS